 How will this be done?

 First, there is no obligation in this Pilot for existing owners, absentee or on site, to do anything new except participate in the EcoMobility plan/parking plan.
 There may be joint obligations as decided by the community for common infrastructure (eg woonerf).
-Goose Creek Community Land Trust has applied for a Boulder Energy Challenge grant to further study the woonerf as a means of meeting climate and alternative modes transportation goals (we weren't selected but will keep trying).
+Goose Creek Community Land Trust applied for a Boulder Energy Challenge grant to further study the woonerf as a means of meeting climate and alternative modes transportation goals (we weren't selected but will keep trying).
 This is a follow up to an earlier BEC community consultation project that has now become the Fuel Switch company.

-Goose Creek Community Land Trust seeks to acquire and redevelop some of the absentee owned buildings (as we did at 750 North; we are under contract at 2610 6th-610 North) and redevelop them to create permanently attainable, mixed income housing.
-The rezoning needed may occur through the Area Plan to be performed as part of the Alpine-Balsam project or as an "Infill Neighborhood Pilot" being explored in the 2018 Planning Dept. work plan.
+Goose Creek Community Land Trust seeks to acquire and redevelop some of the absentee owned buildings (as we did at 750 North; we are negotiating on other lots, stay tuned) and redevelop them to create permanently attainable, mixed income housing.
+The flexible zoning needed may occur through an expansion of the Area Plan to be performed as part of the Alpine-Balsam project or as an "Infill Neighborhood Pilot" being explored in the 2018 Planning Dept. work plan.